How Will Rising Inflation and Interest Rates Affect the Housing Market?

 Inflation is an average increase in the prices of a collection of goods and services in a given economy over a set period of time.
 In layman's terms, this means that what you can buy for your dollar is decreasing, so that huge chunk of money that you have scrimped and saved and sweated and sacrificed to save for your down payment and closing costs is decreasing in value and what you can buy with it, and as inflation continues to rise you can buy less and less.

-Interest rates or, more specifically, mortgage interest rates have in the last 5 months gone from hovering around 3% for years to increasing up to over 6%.
+Interest rates or, more specifically, mortgage interest rates have in the last 5 months gone from hovering around 3% for years to increase up to over 6%.

 To best illustrate how this impacts your average borrower let's tell the story of the Smith family.
 They were approved for a One-Million Dollar Home Purchase with 20% down at a 3% interest rate for a well-qualified buyer.
 In February-April of 2022 as interest rates started to rise Mr. Smith decided to put the brakes on the home purchase and “wait until rates come back down.”